Lynn Buckle: Career

 Buckle's first published novel was The Groundsmen in 2018.
 After writing it she offered it to several publishers before it was accepted by époque press, which she describes as "a fairly new UK indie company based in Cheltenham".

 Her second novel, What Willow Says, also published by époque, won the 2022 Barbellion Prize for writers who live with chronic illness or a disability.
 It has been described as "a meditation on nature and deafness."

 She lost her hearing gradually and now hears "my versions of sounds, delivered through my technology".

 In 2021 she was one of five writers to be virtual writers-in-residence in Norwich, England, during the COVID-19 pandemic, under the banner "Imagining the City".
-During the project she wrote a short story "Ailbhe's Tale" which "draws inspiration from Norwich and Dublin's shared shared histories of hidden waterways through the lens of gender, power, and place." and was later published as part of Arachne Press's anthology What Meets the Eye?
+During the project she wrote a short story "Ailbhe's Tale" which "draws inspiration from Norwich and Dublin's shared histories of hidden waterways through the lens of gender, power, and place." and was later published as part of Arachne Press's anthology What Meets the Eye?
 The Deaf Perspective.

 Buckle is increasingly addressing the topic of climate and is the founder of the Climate Writers' Group at the Irish Writers Centre.